mendix/docs/content/en/docs/howto8/front-end/styles.md

 * `listview-lined`: list view widget with only a bordered bottom in a list view item
 * `listview-striped`: list view widget with striped listview items
-* `listview-seperated`: list view widget with list view items seperated
+* `listview-seperated`: list view widget with list view items separated
 * `listview-stylingless`: list view widget without spacing and background

 ## 8 Alerts